 - HTTP "200 OK" response (as shown in figure 4.5.2.2.3-1, step 2b) with a response body containing a representation of the updated subscription in the NwdafMLModelProvSubsc data type.

 If not all the requested events in the subscription are modified successfully, then the NWDAF may include the "failEventReports" attribute indicating the event(s) for which the subscription failed and the associated reason(s).

-If other errors occur when processing the HTTP PUT request, the NWDAF shall send an HTTP error response as specified in clause 5.4.7.
+If no subscription is created in NWDAF because VFL training model is going to be used for all required events, then the NWDAF which contains MTLF shall send a "403 Forbidden" status code to the NF service consumer which contains the corresponding failure reason via a "problemDetails" attribute with the "cause" attribute set to "VFL_MODEL_TO_BE_USED".If other errors occur when processing the HTTP PUT request, the NWDAF shall send an HTTP error response as specified in clause 5.4.7.

 If the NWDAF determines that the received HTTP PUT request needs to be redirected, the NWDAF shall send an HTTP redirect response as specified in clause 6.10.9 of 3GPP TS 29.500 [6].